 Definitions: Refers to the complexity of the implementation that may reduce the sustainability of the solution.

 Definitions: The average mobility costs for users.
-One of the aspects of the attractiveness of the area where the customer organization is located.
+One of the aspects in the attractiveness of the area where the customer organization is located.

-Examples: The solution replaced more costly mobility solutions with still fulfilling the needs of employees and customers of your organization, or for instance, offers reduced mobility costs with combined ticketing during events.
+Examples: The solution replaced more costly mobility solutions while still fulfilling the needs of employees and customers of your organization, or for instance, offers reduced mobility costs with combined ticketing during events.

-Examples: The solution freed traveller’s hands for working or shopping online while travelling, or for example, is flexible enough to combine picking up children from day-care or groceries on their way home.
+Examples: The solution freed traveller’s hands for working or shopping online while travelling, or for example, the solution is flexible enough to combine picking up children from day-care or groceries on their way home.

 Examples: The solution increased your possibilities to use human-powered modes of transport, for example, by adding new service, improving the infrastructure and urban space meant for human-powered modes of transportation, or restricting other modes of transportation in the area.

 Definitions: Air polluting emissions of all passenger and freight city transport modes.
-In the European Quality of Life Survey (EQLS), people were asked whether they experienced four neighbourhood problems: heavy traffic, litter, noise and air pollution (Eurofound, 2017).
+In the European Quality of Life Survey (EQLS), people were asked whether they experienced four neighbourhood problems, including problems related to heavy traffic, litter, noise and air pollution (Eurofound, 2017).
 Since the topic has been in the survey (2011), a quarter of the EU population reported some or significant problems with air pollution in their neighbourhood.
-Thus, one of the aspects of the attractiveness of the area where the customer organization is located.
+Thus, one of the aspects in the attractiveness of the area where the customer organization is located.

-Examples: The solution replaced more polluting mobility solution in the area where your organization’s premises are located, restricted the most polluting vehicles entering the area, or increased vehicle occupancy in the existing mobility solutions.
+Examples: The solution replaced more polluting mobility solution in the area where your organization’s main office is located, restricted the most polluting vehicles entering the area, or increased vehicle occupancy in the existing mobility solutions.

 Definitions: The number of parking spaces that the customer organization needs to have for their employees or customers.

-Examples: The solution increased the use of shared vehicles, replaced car parking spaces with a more efficient bike parking facility, gave employees and or customers incentives to use public transport, or increased vehicle occupancy in the existing mobility solutions.
+Examples: The solution increased the use of shared vehicles, replaced car parking spaces with a more efficient bike parking facility, gave employees or customers incentives to use public transport or increased vehicle occupancy in the existing mobility solutions.